tasxatzial/search-engine-trec-fair-ranking-19/README.md

-# themis
+# Themis

-themis is a search engine for scientific articles.

-It was built to index and query the collection of documents from the 2019 [TREC Fair Ranking Track](https://fair-trec.github.io/).
-The entire collection consists of 47 million articles, total size 108GB.
-The collection indexed was the one released on 2019-01-31.
+Themis is a search engine that was built to index and query the collection of documents from the 2019 [TREC Fair Ranking Track](https://fair-trec.github.io/).
+The collection was released on 2019-01-31 and contained 47 million documents from the Semantic Scholar Open Corpus with a total size of 108GB.

 ## Features